compnerd/swift-build/docs/WindowsQuickStart.md

 ### PowerShell Helper

-The following content in `$Profile` would help quickly switch a shell to the proper configuration for using the just built toolchain.
+The following content in your Powershell profile file (whose path is stored in the built-in `$Profile` variable) would help quickly switch a shell to the proper configuration for using the just built toolchain.

 ```pwsh
 function Set-SwiftEnv {